mizael-anthony/mizael-anthony/README.md

 💻 As a developer, I specialize in building scalable applications and APIs using
 <strong>Python, React, Ruby on Rails</strong>.
 I love designing robust architectures

-♟️ As a chess coach and player, I apply the same principles of clarity and precision
-to teaching, competition, and game analysis.

 🚀 Currently learning Machine Learning to build smarter, AI-driven apps.